RTHKKona/LoveisintheSchedule/README.md

   * [Contribution](#Contribution)
   * [Known Bugs](#known-bugs)

+## License
+* GNU General Public License v3.0

 ## FAQ

 * What is this for?

-> This project that I came up with at around August 2022 entails the development of a scheduling system for the Love is in the Hair local business.
+> This project that I came up with at around August 2022 which entails the development of a scheduling system for the Love is in the Hair local business.
+Through this project my partner and I will be able to utilize React.js, JavaScript, MySQL and website integration functions.

 * How can I participate?